6 Reasons Why You Need To Visit Viñales, Cuba

 The most popular activity to do in Viñales.
 Absolutely no experience necessary.
 You’ll ride through the breathtaking UNESCO national park Viñales, through the tobacco plantations, visit some tobacco farms, and even some hidden caves if you’re lucky.

 Depending on who you do it with, it can be a ‘touristy’ affair or a more ‘intimate, authentic’ one.
-I recommend the latter to get up close and personal with the farmers – click here to go horse riding with my husband and visit their family’s tobacco farm.
+I recommend the latter to get up close and personal with the farmers – click here to go horse riding with my husband’s family, the cowboys who raised me in Cuba, and visit their family’s tobacco farm.

 Cycling:

 There are so many cycling trails.
 If you’re hard core and want to go in the actual valleys, it’s an adventure!
-It can be done, but don’t bother going when it’s rainy season.
+It can be done, but don’t bother going when it’s rainy season (May to October).
 The mud is unbearable.

 Be aware that the bikes aren’t top quality.
 If you’re a keen cyclist I’d recommend to bring you own (and even donate it when you leave!).